mbabynames search ✿

 Jordan Troy

-Meaning: Jordan = "noble and strong", Troy = "foot soldier".
+Meaning: Jordan = "to flow down", Troy = "foot soldier".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Jordan ends on a nasal sound.
 Troy's opening T avoids any muddiness.

 Jordan Cruz

-Jordan translates to "noble and strong".
+Jordan translates to "to flow down".
 Cruz to "cross".
 Together they create a full-name meaning with real texture.
 Jordan ends on a nasal sound.
 Cruz's opening C avoids any muddiness.

 Jordan Grant

-Jordan carries the meaning "noble and strong" while Grant brings "great".
+Jordan carries the meaning "to flow down" while Grant brings "great".
 Said together, Jordan Grant has both weight and warmth.
 Jordan ends on a nasal sound.
 Grant's opening G avoids any muddiness.

 Jordan Reid